stylotylo/example-course-site-v1/README.md

 ## On Your Own

-1. Change the layouts of the `.lessons-block` to be a 4 column grid within the `min-width:900px` breakpoint
+1. Change the layouts of the `.lessons-grid` to be a 4 column grid within the `min-width:900px` breakpoint
       ```
       grid-template-columns: 1fr 1fr 1fr 1fr;
       ```